DDoS/GBAiD/README.md

 Optimization isn't complete, but the emulator works fine at 60FPS on my 2.66GHz dual core i7 (4GB RAM), using just under 50% CPU.
 Most of this usage comes from the graphics, which still need optimization.

-Pokemon Emerald complains that the save file is corrupted, but that's a lie, it works just fine.

 ## Building ##

 ### Dependencies ###